-We aim to offer a comprehensive range of orthopaedic surgery services, the best possible quality at the most competitive prices we can.
+We offer a comprehensive orthopaedic service, aiming to deliver the best possible quality at the most competitive prices we can.

 It is important that you, the pet owner, fully understand what is being proposed, and the implications of treatment / surgery, including potential outcome, possible complications and likely costs.